rjkviegas/skills-workshops/week-4/process_modelling_web_request/COACH_INSTRUCTIONS.md

 ### Plenary (10 minutes)

-Come together and ask everyone to draw a diagram of MVC.
+Come together and ask everyone to draw a process model of MVC.